polterguy/polterguy.github.io/endpoints/index.md

 The endpoint can only be invoked by a root user.

 This endpoint is not intended for you to consume in your own code.

+## PUT magic/system/file-system/install-module

+This endpoint uploads a ZIP file assumed to be a module, and installs it.

 ## Log related endpoints